I’ll never forget where I was the first time I heard legendary recording artist Patti LaBelle utter the prophetic words: “Oh my God, this Christmas.”

-We watch as LaBelle’s eyes first dart to the side to glance at something (or, it turns out, a lack of something) off-camera.
-Then, three lines into the song, there it is: “Where my background singers?!
+We watch LaBelle’s eyes dart to the side to glance at something (or, it turns out, a lack of something) off-camera.
+Then, three lines into the song, it is: “Where my background singers?!
 Woo!”
 Next: “Oh, baby, baby, I–and that’s the wrong words on the cue cards, I don’t know the song! … This Christmas!”

-But how exactly this happened–from the original production mishap itself to its recent resurfacing–remains something of a festive mystery.
+But how exactly this happened, from the original production mishap itself to its recent resurfacing, remains something of a festive mystery.
 And it’s one this obsessed queer was determined to solve.